Lee Hart 1802 Vintage Badge Rev A, B, C

 Rev A

 Lee Hart produced a prototype Rev A Badge.
 Here is a Rev A assembly manual, Nov 27 2024.
-The Rev A has two 74HC573 ICs and may not support RAM.
-A number of them were produced in 2024.
-Rev B and C have 74HC573 and 74HC541 and support RAM.
+The Rev A has two 74HC573 ICs and may not support RAM, although there's a RAM location on the PC board.
+Turns out there's a timing issue, writing to RAM takes the same timing as writing to the display.
+(I'm unsure what the consequences are. - Herb).
+A number of them were produced in 2024 and sold through 2025.
+Rev B and C have a 74HC573 and a 74HC541 and support 8K 300mil RAM (not 32K) without timing issues.

 Software